 You should ensure that you only discuss the contents of this form with the DSL, Mrs Amanda Dale.
-In her absence, please talk to one of the DDSLs, Miss Sharon Walker (Upper School), Mrs Michelle Honiball (Junior House) or Mrs Kate Gater.
+In her absence, please talk to one of the DDSLs, Miss Sharon Walker (Upper School), Mrs Rebecca Short (Upper School or Junior House)) Mrs Michelle Honiball (Junior House) or Mrs Kate Gater.

-Please email this form to Mrs Amanda Dale - amdale@highmarch.co.uk $\underline{mailto:amdale@highmarch.co.uk}$
+Please email this form to Mrs Amanda Dale - amdale@highmarch.co.uk mailto:amdale@highmarch.co.uk